middlescale/sdl/README.md

 | --- | --- |
 | `sdl-service` | Long-running local service.
 It starts the SDL runtime, TUN interface, control connection, P2P, relay, and local command socket. |
 | `sdl` | Local CLI frontend.
 It talks to `sdl-service` for status, auth, resume, suspend, gateway selection, and rename operations. |

+## Security And Encryption

+SDL keeps control-plane identity and data-plane traffic separate, with a stronger key lifecycle than the original static-password model:

+- Each device owns a persistent local private key.
+The private key stays on the device and is never uploaded to the control plane.
+- Registration and authentication use the device public key plus signed challenge responses, so control can verify the device without receiving its private key.
+- Peer data packets are encrypted before they leave the TUN path.
+Incoming peer packets that should be encrypted are dropped if they arrive without the encrypted packet flag or fail decryption.
+- Unlike the original VNT-style fixed-password deployment model, SDL can use control-plane state to issue and refresh data-plane encryption material dynamically.

 ## Quick Install